1. The Weather

 Don´t go `dashing through the snow with a one horse open sleigh ´, come and visit Palma!
-In November and December, Palma is on average ten degrees warmer than any northern European city and you will enjoy at least 6 or 7 hours of sunshine and daylight.
+Mallorca is on average ten degrees warmer than any northern European city and you can enjoy at least 6 or 7 hours of sunshine and daylight.

-Every street, plaza and avenue is ablaze and I truly believe that Palma wins first prize of any city in Europe for putting on the best display at this festive time of year.
-You will be spell bound.
+Every street, plaza and avenue is ablaze and Palma should win first prize of any city in Europe for putting on the best display at this festive time of year.

-In the Advent season Mallorcan Christmas recipes that have been passed down through generations are offered at many of the eateries around Palma as well of course as tantalising traditional tapas.
+In the Advent season Mallorcan Christmas recipes, passed down through generations, are offered at many of the eateries around Palma as well of course as tantalising traditional tapas.
 The Christmas holiday itself starts with a huge dinner on Christmas Eve and doesn’t let up until the final slice of Roscón de Reyes cake is finished on Three Kings Day on January 6.